-- A consistent, weekly post to the most important birding, nature and conservation news.
+- A consistent, weekly post of essential birding, nature, and conservation news.

-- I really enjoy Jeff’s blog, his posts appear as monthly columns in a local Chicago newspaper.
+- I enjoy Jeff’s blog; his posts appear as monthly columns in a local Chicago newspaper.
 They are very well written, informative and entertaining.

 - This is one of my favorite blogs.
 Sharon’s goal for the past 20 years has to get paid to go birding.
-She is very funny and plugged into current events and issues in the bird watching community.
-She also has a podcast that I listen too with her husband “Non Birding” Bill.
+She is funny and plugged into current events and issues in the bird watching community.
+She also has a podcast that I listen too to her husband “Non-Birding” Bill.

 - Laura is very involved in the birding community; from writing books and magazine articles to hosting radio programs to participating in the annual “Big Year” competition in North America.
-I enjoy her well written and articulate blog posts.
+I enjoy her well-written blog posts.

-- Arguably the most popular birding blog on the planet.
-New York probably isn’t very accurate since they have authors from all over the world contributing content very week.
+- Arguably the most famous birding blog on the planet.
+New York probably isn’t very accurate since they have authors from all over the world contributing content every week.

 - Nancy is the owner of a Wild Birds Unlimited in New York.
-Her site focuses on the birds and other nature we find in our own yards and the zen principles of attention, acceptance and responsibility.
+Her site focuses on the birds and other nature we find in our yards and the zen principles of attention, acceptance, and responsibility.